Fred Stein. Dresden, Paris, New York.

 The exhibition has been curated in close collaboration with Peter Stein, Fred Stein's son and manager of his father's archive.

 Fred Stein.
 Dresden, Paris, New York.
-Photographer in exile is on from 9 July to 7 November 2021 at the Jewish Historical Museum.
+Photographer in exile was on from 9 July to 7 November 2021 at the Jewish Historical Museum.

 The exhibition is in the Jewish Historical Museum (JHM), Nieuwe Amstelstraat 1, 1011PL, Amsterdam.
 The JHM is housed in the centuries-old former synagogue complex of the Ashkenazi Jewish community.